 Best Dental Assistant Schools in Michigan

 If you want a career in healthcare without spending years in medical school, becoming a dental assistant could be the right move.
-In Michigan, you can get job-ready training in less than a year at the right trade school or community college.
+In Michigan, you can get practical training in about a year at the right trade school or community college.

 Here’s what you need to know to choose the best dental assistant program in the state.